Underpath/Monica_on_Synology/README.md

 #### Debugging
 > :beetle: **If you need to debug MariaDB issues, the error log is available at** `/var/packages/MariaDB10/target/mysql/io.err`

+## Set up storage

+Here we'll set up storage so that some of the data from the container can be persisted on the NAS itself.
+This will allow us to update the image and not have to worry about having to re-create pictures or other files.

+1. If you already have a user dedicated to allowing containers access to files on the NAS, skip this section.
+Otherwise, create a folder on your NAS where you'll store the files from Monica.
+1. Using Synology's **Control Panel**, create a user and a group.
+These will be used exclusively so that the container can access files on the NAS so the only permissions they need are read/write on the folder you just created.
+Go ahead and set up the permissions.
+1. Log into the NAS using SSH (Do this with your regular user, not the dedicated one).
+Then type `id docker_user` replacing *"docker_user"* with the user you just created; make a note of the `uid` and `gid` (You'll need them later).

 ## Set up Monica container

 1. Open the **Docker** package in **Package Center**.